DbSyncKit/DbSyncKit/DbSyncKit.Docs/input/packages/index.md

 For detailed information, visit the [DbSyncKit.MySQL Documentation](xref:packages/DbSyncKit.MySQL).

-### PostgreSQL Package (Coming Soon)
+### PostgreSQL Package

 #### DbSyncKit.PostgreSQL

-This package, under development, will offer functionalities for PostgreSQL database synchronization.
-Stay tuned for updates.
+DbSyncKit.PostgreSQL is a comprehensive package that provides database-specific implementations for PostgreSQL.
+It includes functionalities and components designed to streamline synchronization operations with PostgreSQL databases.

+For detailed information, including installation instructions and usage details, explore the [DbSyncKit.PostgreSQL Documentation](xref:packages/DbSyncKit.PostgreSQL).

 ## Additional Packages